rumpelsepp/blog/content/blog/2020-10-15-ssh-through-websocket.md

       home network           |                internet                   |        super secure network initiator <-> port 2222 <-> ssh <-> server S <-> reverse.socks <-> ssh through webcat <-> target <-> port 22
 ```

+Happy tunneling.
+I am not responsible for any data leaks you create with my software.
+Use it at your own risk!